javed-web/Excel-Sales-Analytics/README.md

     **7.** What are the top 5 countries in terms of net sales in 2021?

-    **8.** Purpose of sales analytics: Empower businesses to monitor and evaluate their sales activities and performance.
+- **Purpose of sales analytics:** Empower businesses to monitor and evaluate their sales activities and performance.

-    **9.** Importance of analyzing sales data: Identify sales patterns and track key performance indicators (KPIs).
+- **Importance of analyzing sales data:** Identify sales patterns and track key performance indicators (KPIs).

 - **Role of reports:** Determine effective customer discounts, facilitate negotiations with consumers, and identify potential business expansion opportunities in promising countries.